Stepping a heavy mast on a sail boat can be an awkward job.

 fact, I have seen poles made from 3/4" conduit, although 1.5" would be

-better as it is less apt to collapse under the load.
+better as it is less apt to collapse under load.

-Conduit or light gauge aluminum poles would make it easier to carry the assembly.
+Conduit or light gauge aluminum poles would be easier to carry.
 I have also seen poles made from 1.5" spruce tree trunks,

-gnarled up 2" poplar trees and fir 2x4"s.
+gnarled 2" poplar trees and fir 2x4"s.
 If you intend to

-use wood then choose clear, straight grain poles.
+use engineered wood then choose clear, straight grain poles.

 It would be relatively simple to cut a notch in the end of the wood pole